 CB Defense is an industry-leading next-generation antivirus (NGAV) and endpoint detection and response (EDR) solution.
 CB Defense is delivered through the CB Predictive Security Cloud, an endpoint protection platform that consolidates security in the cloud using a single agent, console and data set.
 CB Defense is certified to replace AV and designed to deliver the best endpoint security with the least amount of administrative effort.
 It protects against the full spectrum of modern cyber attacks, including the ability to detect and prevent both known and unknown attacks.
 CB Defense leverages the powerful capabilities of the CB Predictive Security Cloud, applying our unique streaming analytics to unfiltered endpoint data in order to predict, detect, prevent, respond to and remediate cyber threats.
 In addition, CB Defense provides a suite of response and remediation tools, including Live Response, which allows security personnel to perform remote live investigations, intervene with ongoing attacks and instantly remediate endpoint threats.
 For peace of mind, CB Defense customers can also leverage CB ThreatSight, Carbon Black’s managed threat alert service, to validate alerts and uncover new threats.

-Carbon Black CB Defense is ranked 9th in EPP (Endpoint Protection for Business) with 29 reviews while Microsoft Defender for Endpoint is ranked 3rd in EPP (Endpoint Protection for Business) with 116 reviews.
-Carbon Black CB Defense is rated 7.8, while Microsoft Defender for Endpoint is rated 8.0.
+Carbon Black CB Defense is ranked 15th in EPP (Endpoint Protection for Business) with 25 reviews while Microsoft Defender for Endpoint is ranked 1st in EPP (Endpoint Protection for Business) with 114 reviews.
+Carbon Black CB Defense is rated 7.6, while Microsoft Defender for Endpoint is rated 8.2.
 The top reviewer of Carbon Black CB Defense writes "The manage, detect, and response feature enables Carbon Black to continuously check logs and advise us on how to improve some of the policies".
 On the other hand, the top reviewer of Microsoft Defender for Endpoint writes "Enables ingestion of events directly into your SIEM/SOAR, but requires integration with all Defender products to work optimally".
-Carbon Black CB Defense is most compared with CrowdStrike Falcon, SentinelOne, Carbon Black CB Response, Trend Micro Deep Security and Symantec Endpoint Security, whereas Microsoft Defender for Endpoint is most compared with CrowdStrike Falcon, Sophos Intercept X, Symantec Endpoint Security, Cortex XDR by Palo Alto Networks and Malwarebytes.
+Carbon Black CB Defense is most compared with CrowdStrike Falcon, SentinelOne Singularity Complete, Trend Micro Deep Security, Secureworks Red Cloak Threat Detection and Response and Symantec Endpoint Security, whereas Microsoft Defender for Endpoint is most compared with Sophos Intercept X, Symantec Endpoint Security, CrowdStrike Falcon and SentinelOne Singularity Complete.
 See our Carbon Black CB Defense vs. Microsoft Defender for Endpoint report.